rob-myers/rob-myers.github.io/articles/tech1.md

 ### Avoiding React Renders

-In _panzoom/PanZoom.jsx_, `value` corresponds to `state` but there is no correspondent of `setValue`.
+In _panzoom/PanZoom.jsx_, the variable `state` is the value of a `React.useState` hook.
+Observe that we do not deconstruct the setter (`setValue` in the terminology of the previous section).
 Why?
-Because we never inform React we've changed `state`, despite mutating it on mouse and pointer events.
+Because we decided to never inform React we've changed `state`, despite mutating it on mouse and pointer events.
 Instead we directly mutate the DOM via:

 > ``state.root.setAttribute( 'viewBox', `${state.viewBox}` );``

 <!-- By the way, `` `${state.viewBox}` `` amounts to `state.viewBox.toString()` which is defined in [geom/rect.js](#command "open-tab panzoom-again geom/rect.js"). -->

-As far as React is concerned, nothing has changed.
+Then as far as React is concerned, nothing has changed.
 Furthermore if React renders the component for another reason, it'll use the mutated `state` to set the viewBox attribute (producing no change).
-Why not use `setState`?
+> But why not just use a setter `setState`?

 Because we avoid needlessly recomputing `<Grid />` and `children` whenever the player pans or zooms.
 Our game may contain many elements, and we'd rather not needlessly recompute their virtual DOM tens of times per second.